Bugwan91/cars_task/README.md

 - copies `.env.example` to `.env` (only once) and generates `APP_KEY` when missing
 - runs `composer install` and `npm install` (only if `node_modules` is absent or you set `FORCE_NPM_INSTALL=1`)
 - builds the production frontend bundle (`npm run build`)
-- runs database migrations every start and seeds once on the very first boot
+- runs database migrations (followed by `php artisan db:seed`) on every start
 - fixes `storage` and `bootstrap/cache` permissions so the app can write logs/uploads

 Need to rerun any of those steps?
 Either restart the `app` service (`docker-compose up -d --build app`) or run the individual commands via `docker-compose exec app ...`.